 Upscale Budget

-1 Night Bogota (US $25.00) — If you want to stay close to the airport for an early flight, try Hotel Parque De Normandia, it get decent-ish reviews on Trip Advisor from travellers staying a night just to be close to the airport.
-From $25 per room, per night on Hotels Combined.
+It gets decent-ish reviews on Trip Advisor from travelers staying a night to be close to the airport.
+From $25 (80,000 COP) per room, per night on Hotels Combined.

-Total ‘Upscale Budget’ Accommodation Costs for 2 Weeks in Colombia: US $182 to $202
+Total ‘Upscale Budget' Accommodation Costs for 2 Weeks in Colombia: $182 to $202

 Affordable Flashpacker